-Unwrap your new home this Christmas: how to make your move in time for the festive season
+Unwrap your new home this Christmas: How to make your move in time for the festive season

 To help facilitate a stress-free move before Christmas, David Wilson Homes has a number of homebuying schemes available for buyers which include:

-Biodiversity is encouraged to thrive at Ersham Park, with retained trees and hedgerows, ponds, wildflower areas and bee-friendly planting throughout.
-Innovations in construction also provide 80 bat and bird boxes, allowing birds and bats to nest safely.
+A select number of properties offering access to electric vehicle charging points as well as benefiting from photovoltaic (PV) panels.
+A number of the properties will house integrated custom-design swift bricks and sparrow nest boxes, with the wider site also home to several hedgehog highways and tawny owl and kestrel nest boxes.

-Currently available at David Wilson Homes’ Ersham Park is a collection of two, three and four-bedroom homes.
-Prices start from £326,495 for a two-bedroom home ready to move into for Christmas.
+Currently available at David Wilson Homes’ Ecclesden Park is a collection of three and four-bedroom homes.
+Prices start from £459,995 for a three-bedroom home ready to move into for Christmas.